syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 You can populate the items to the WPF [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control by using the `ItemsSource` property.
 The `DisplayMemberPath` property is used to the name or path of the property displayed for each data item in the control.

-1.Create Model and populate it with required properties.
+1. Create Model and populate it with required properties.
 Create the ViewModel class and populate ObservableCollection object with the Model objects.

+{% capture codesnippet3 %}
 {% tabs %}
 {% highlight C# %}